Photonnnn/photonnnn.github.io/_pages/cv.md

 ## Others
 * I'm obsessed with theoritical physics, especially particle physics, field theory, string theory, etc. I'm looking for a master or phd offer on these fields.
 * I'm reading *Modern Quantum Mechanics* by Sakurai and *An Introduction to Quantum Field Theory* by Peskin recently, willing for discussing on these topics.
+* A school report for last 2 years(because I'm a junior at present) is available if you need.
+Please email [me](mailto:2051050@tongji.edu.cn).

 <!-- Work experience
 ======